 A student is classified as unofficially withdrawn from the College after being reported as never attending.
 Class rosters will be submitted by each course instructor to the Office of the Registrar in a given term to determine possible student unofficial withdrawal status during the following periods: first three weeks of instruction, mid-term grading period (mid-term grade roster with attendance), and the eleventh week of class.
 If an administrative withdrawal action is taken against the student, the Office of the Registrar will record a grade of WP (Withdrawal without Penalty) for all registered courses until the Last Day for Withdrawing without Penalty.
-All unofficial withdrawals following the Last Day for Withdrawal date assigned will coincide with the date of the first submitted class roster reporting the student's absenteeism.
+All unofficial withdrawals following the Last Day for Withdrawing without Penalty will receive a grade of F for each registered course.
+The unofficial withdrawal date assigned will coincide with the date of the first submitted class roster reporting the student's absenteeism.